SmartMobilityAlgorithms/GettingStarted/README.md

 ## Final comments and notes

-The [`osmnx` tutorial](/home/omar/DrAlaaKhamies/GettingStarted/osmnx_tutorial.ipynb) in this repository is the easy way to get the data and construct the graph structure and get cracking with search algorithms, but in some situations you need to have more control over the data and need to tune it and alter it in ways `osmnx` can't do.</br>
+The [`osmnx` tutorial](/home/omar/DrAlaaKhamies/GettingStarted/osmnx_tutorial.ipynb) in this repository is the easy way to get the data and construct the graph structure and get cracking with your analysis in python, but in some situations you need to have more control over the data and need to tune it and alter it in ways that `osmnx` can't do.
+So we need to get down to get the data from the original source of OpenStreetMaps and download the data directly and let `osmnx` parse it.</br>

+Here are some few tips how to get started with the whole getting data from the original source thing:

 * You can acquire street system map for the province of any region of interest (ROI) from [OpenStreetMap](https://www.openstreetmap.org/).
 Note that the size of some ROI map after decompressing may be is several GBs.